Why is my Windows PC running slow? And how do I fix it?

 You need to run updates

-It can be very tempting to continuously put off running updates to your Windows PC, however these updates are important and should be run when prompted.
+It can be very tempting to continuously put off running updates to your Windows PC, however, these updates are important and should be run when prompted.
 If your computer is running slow, completing updates can speed things up and get your system back up to date.

 Adjust your power options

 Windows includes a number of pre-set ‘power plans’ to help users get the best out of their computer.
 The default setting is ‘Balanced’, which factors in account performance and energy consumption.
-However, ‘High Performance’ is a better option is your PC is running slowly, it uses more energy but favours performance.
+However, ‘High Performance’ is a better option if your PC is running slowly, it uses more energy but favours performance.

 You can also create your own custom plan if none of the standard options work for you.
 Navigate to the Control Panel, Hardware and Sound, Power Options and Create a power plan.
 It will give you some basic options including how long the display stays on whilst you are inactive, and when sleep mode is activated.
 However, if you go into Advanced power settings, you can make more detailed changes.